 José Porfírio(M. 14 August, 1940)

-José Porfírio began his "fado living", according to his own words in an interview to "Trovas de Portugal" (August 1933), influenced by his brother, Ricardo Porfírio, Filipe Pinto and João Pereira da Silva, all of them friends since childhood and singers at the Lisbon district of Graça.
+José Porfírio was born in 1909 and began his "fado living", according to his own words in an interview to "Trovas de Portugal" (August 1933), influenced by his brother, Ricardo Porfírio, Filipe Pinto and João Pereira da Silva, all of them friends since childhood and singers at the Lisbon district of Graça.

 He had two professions, i.e. driver and worker in the shoemaking industry.